 If you do swirl, I find it easier using a dome-tipped stencil brush like THESE HERE which are my favs.

-How to extend pattern to the edges
+How to extend the Christmas sweater pattern

 4. Stencil entire image, including the little triangles along the bottom of the stencil.